-Tuberculosis (TB) remains a major public health problem in Malawi.
-In 2011, 20,000 new and relapse cases and 1,900 deaths were reported in Malawi.
-It is estimated that only 66% of TB cases are diagnosed.
-Sixty-three percent of people with TB are also HIV positive.
-The number of TB cases in Malawi increased steadily from 1995 until 2003, when it reached its peak (28,000 cases) and thereafter there has been a downward trend to approximately 20,000 cases notified in 2011.
-This is promising news for Malawi thanks to the efforts of the National TB Control Program (NTP) and its partners.
+Tuberculosis (TB) is a major public health problem in Malawi.
+In 2013, 20,335 new and relapse cases and 1,400 deaths were reported in Malawi.
+The World Health Organization estimates that only 78% of TB cases are diagnosed in Malawi.
+Six in ten people with TB are also infected with HIV.
+The number of TB cases in Malawi increased steadily from 1995 until 2003, when it reached its peak (28,000 cases).
+Since 2003, there has been a downward trend to just over 20,000 cases recorded in 2013.
+This promising news is largely due to the efforts of the National TB Control Program (NTP) and its partners.